mugeshi/-Flask-Code-Challenge---Pizza-Restaurants-/README.md

 ### Date: September 22, 2023

 ### Introduction
-Welcome to Pizza Fusion, a unique project that involves building a Flask API for managing Pizza Restaurants.
-In this assessment, we will delve into the world of pizza establishments and create a robust API that offers a range of functionalities described in the following sections.
+Welcome to Pizzainn, a unique project that involves building a Flask API for managing Pizza Restaurants.
+In this assessment, we will deliver into the world of pizza establishments and create a robust API that offers a range of functionalities described in the following sections.

 ### Project Overview
 In this project, we aim to create a Flask API that manages Pizza Restaurants and their associated pizzas.
 The core relationships in our database involve Restaurants having many Pizzas through a junction table called RestaurantPizza, and Pizzas having many Restaurants through the same junction table.